Rehab (Lecrae album): Release and promotion

 On August 3, 2010 Lecrae released "Amp It Up" on Rapzilla that features Tedashii.
-Originally thought to be the first single of Rehab, Lecrae stated that it is a theme song for a Christian camp called Kanakuk.
+Originally thought to be the first single of Rehab, Lecrae stated that it is a theme song for a Christian camp called Kanakuk Kamps.
 A video was posted via Rapzilla on August 19, 2010 of Lecrae rapping a verse from the song "Walking on Water".

 According to Lecrae's blog, he will be in Southern Sudan at the time of the album's release so the "distractions of my life are stripped away and I'm left to focus on Jesus and his mission."
 He states that he won't be looking at the iTunes Store charts on which his album will be.
 On his blog he encourages his fans to not only buy his album, but asks them to donate to causes in Sudan and provides a link for them to do so.